Indy 500 Racing Guide

 Ray Harroun was the first Indy 500 winner, racing in his car dubbed “The Marmon Wasp.”

 The inaugural Indianapolis 500 took place on May 30, 1911 at the Indianapolis Motor Speedway.

 What does the Indy 500 winner get?

 The winner of the Indy 500 receives a number of prizes, most notably a large purse.
-It was announced that the 2020 winner would receive at least $2 million with additional bonuses for pole position, leading laps, fastest laps and so on.
+In 2022, winner Marcus Ericsson received a total of $3.1 million.
 The winner also receives a replica of the Borg-Warner Trophy, a replica of the pace car, the coveted opportunity to kiss the brick of the start/finish line, as well as a bottle of milk, a tradition that dates back to 1933.

 Why does the Indy 500 winner drink a bottle of milk after the race?

 The Indy 500 tradition involving a bottle of milk being presented to the winner dates back to 1930s.
 Winner Louis Meyer celebrated his win with a bottle of buttermilk, following his mother’s advice of drinking the beverage on hot days.
 A dairy industry executive took that iconic image and ran with it, requesting milk be provided to all future winners.
 Eventually, and with some compensation involved, the tradition caught on and remains a beloved part of the race to this day.

 What celebrities are at the Indy 500?